phiwen96/ph/README.md

 };
 ```

 As you can see, every template specialization of Foo is pretty much the same, except for two places, where only a number changes.
-Lets use phan to help us out with this boring and cumbersome code repetition.
+Lets use Ph.Language to help us out with this boring and cumbersome code repetition.

 ```c++
 template <int>